TNeri1/Memorize-Me-2.0/README.md

 * I want this app to be something I could use and continue to develop as I progressively use it.
 * I also want this app to be something that my fellow classmates can use.
 (Who knows, I might publish this on the Google PlayStore)

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the app running and a walkthrough of the code.}

 [Memorize Me App Demo Video](https://youtu.be/Cl1EzGCWJ5s)

 ## Development Environment